learnable-content/Sketch-3/README.md

 **Goal:** Redesign blog to increase user engagement and decreased bounce rate with a clean look and feel that is approachable and inspires creativity.

+##Current challenges

+We need to improve:
+- The ugly design
+- The low traffic
+- The low engagement
+- The high bounce rate

 ## Steps to Take
-- Determine areas of importance
+- Determine areas of importance (Our current challenges above)
-- Wireframe
+- Wireframe the site to make sure we are addressing all the areas we need to improve
-- Design
+- Design the User Interface